siddharthmagadum16/sketchmessage/README.md

  # Roadmap

- See a list of [isssues] for bugs and features which will be added to this project.
+ See a list of [issues] for bugs and features which will be added to this project.

  # Built with